Skip to main content

 Choose one of four sessions to attend.
 Video recordings of these breakout sessions will be provided.

-Marketing Rule Compliance: Best Practices:
+Marketing Rule Compliance: Best Practices

 This panel will share best practices for compliance and lessons learned on all aspects of the new marketing rule.
 Learn about interpretations of the rule’s provisions and dos and don’ts.
 Performance, general prohibitions, recordkeeping, testimonials, endorsements, third-party ratings, and more will be covered, as well as unique issues for private fund managers.